olin/studentgovernment/bylaws.md

 #### Section 2.
 Meetings.

-Meetings of the Student Government occur weekly at a regularly scheduled time set by the President and are open for the Student Body to attend and participate in discussion.
+Meetings of the Student Government occur monthly at a regularly scheduled time set by the President and are open for the Student Body to attend and participate in discussion.
 The meeting time will be posted on the Student Government Bulletin Board in the Dining Hall and sent out at the beginning of each semester when the meeting time is first decided.
 Both of these must be updated should the meeting ever change.
 A meeting of the Student Government may be canceled, postponed, or rescheduled at the President’s discretion.
 Additional meetings may also be scheduled as appropriate at the President’s discretion.
 Meetings of the Student Government serve as the exclusive venue to pass Official Actions, as described in Section 12.
 Additionally, meetings of the Student Government can serve as venues to discuss and formulate Official Actions, discuss the state of the Student Body and Student Experience, allow Committees to take charge of proposed projects, and other activities deemed relevant by the presiding officer.

 #### Section 3.
 Quorum.

-In order for the proceedings of a meeting of the Student Government to be valid, a quorum of the Student Government must be present in person or by virtual attendance.
-At least a simple majority of the members and one member of the executive board is considered a quorum of the Student Government.
+In order for the proceedings of a meeting of the Student Government to be valid, a quorum of the Student Government must be present in person or by virtual attendance.At least a simple majority of the members and 3 out of 4 Committee Leaders (CCo, CORe, SAC, Serv) is considered a quorum of the Student Government.
-The Chair of the Honor Board and the Club Chair do not have voting power and do not count toward quorum, but should attend the first meeting of each month to give updates about their respective offices.

 #### Section 4.
 Allocation Orders.